 EDGE: NOTRE DAME

-has really struggled in pass protection.
-This is not a good match up for the Mids against Notre Dame talented defensive front line.
+but have struggled in pass protection.
+This is not a good match up for the Mids when they have to pass protect against Notre Dame talented defensive front line.

-The Notre Dame passing defense ranks 46th in the nation allowing opponents an average of 220.4 yards per game.
-Senior cornerback Bennett Jackson
+The Notre Dame passing defense ranks 76th in the nation allowing opponents an average of 241yards per game.
+Safety Elijah Shumate

 NAVY RUSHING OFFENSE